Permissionless-Software-Foundation/slp-support-api/README.md

 ## Overview

-This is a REST API that adds support to the [psf-slp-indexer](https://github.com/Permissionless-Software-Foundation/psf-slp-indexer).
+This is a REST API that provides support features to the [psf-slp-indexer](https://github.com/Permissionless-Software-Foundation/psf-slp-indexer).

 The inspiration for this app was the observation that SLP tokens would temporarily 'wink' out of existence and then come back after a short period of time during periods of high transaction volume and generation of large blocks.
 The reason this would happen is because node.js JavaScript is single threaded.
-Analyzing the new block would block the indexer from processing new SLP transaction in real-time.
+Analyzing the new block would reduce the indexers ability to process new SLP transaction in real-time.

-Node.js Worker Threads were tried first, but they do not play well with Promises.
+[Node.js Worker Threads](https://nodejs.org/api/worker_threads.html) were explored first, but they do not play well with Promises.
 So this second REST API was created, which creates a new Process.
 This solves the issue by allowing the processing of SLP indexing to leverage more than one processing core.
 During real-time processing, the SLP indexer can pass block analysis off to this app, while it continues to processing real-time transactions.

 This app will mostly likely be expanded to take on additional intensive processing, in order to support the performance of the SLP indexer.